xmehulx/terminal/_posts/2024-07-03-Regression.md

 182      _exit(1);
 183  }
 ```

+The researchers in Qualys actually exploited the older version of OpenSSH (prior to 4.4p1) by exploiting its calling of `grace_alarm_handler()` function which waited for the _LoginGraceTime_ before freeing the buffer by calling `free()` function, which is a well known unsafe asynchronous signal function.
+With this information, they tried to find two things or conditions which must be met to exploit the same race condition in the latest versions of OpenSSH as well:
+1. Is there a similar function being called here which is async-signal-unsafe such as `malloc()` and `free()`?
+2. If there is, is it behind a lock?

+Interestingly enough, just after they started working on it, [Bugzilla #3690](https://bugzilla.mindrot.org/show_bug.cgi?id=3690) thread got created which raised an extremely related issue, which, got marked as a duplicate by [Bugzilla #3598](https://bugzilla.mindrot.org/show_bug.cgi?id=3598)

+### Execution Chain in OpenSSH

 In the latest versions of OpenSSH, (the last vulnerable version) the `grace_alarm_handler()` function in `sshd.c` [ultimately] calls a very interesting function called `syslog()`.
 Below is the complete chain of codes: